But what IS telecommuting, exactly? What are the benefits? The drawbacks? And what do you need to get started?

 The tips above are about the little things to make your online shop distinguishable.
 Providing great customer service is challenging and it’s easy to overlook the small things, but if you pay attention to detail and keep at it, customers are bound to come back for more.

-While any phone could help you accomplish this, a phone system built for small businesses is a better bet to streamline and improve the way your shop communicates with customers and staff.
+While any phone could help you accomplish this, a virtual phone system built for small businesses is a better bet to streamline and improve the way your shop communicates with customers and staff.
 With advanced features and flexibility, MightyCall is guaranteed to turn your phone into your business’s MVP.